chgodard/diva-hesperos/_posts/2023-06-06-diva-user-manual.md

 - 300 MB of storage
 - NVIDIA GeForce 900 Series or better Graphical Processing Unit (GPU).

 DIVA can be used with and/or witout a VR headset and is compatible with HTC Vive, HTC Vive Pro, Oculus Rift, Oculus Rift S, Oculus Quest (with Link Cable) and Windows Mixed Reality headsets.
 You can find the first version of DIVA, user manual and all the information about the legacy software [here](https://diva.pasteur.fr/).
-For the updated version of DIVA go to the corresponding Github repository : [diva-hesperos](https://github.com/DecBayComp/diva-hesperos).
+For the updated version of DIVA working with Hesperos go to the corresponding Github repository : [diva-hesperos](https://github.com/DecBayComp/diva-hesperos).

 1. For each type of VR headsets you have to download the corresponding installation software (such as [ViveSetup](https://www.vive.com/fr/setup/pc-vr/) or [Oculus](https://www.oculus.com/setup/?locale=fr_FR)).
 2. Install [SteamVR](https://www.steamvr.com/fr/), required to use VR functionnalities.
 3. Install DIVA : load the [*diva-2.9.13-hesperos* folder from the corresponding Github repository](https://github.com/DecBayComp/diva-hesperos/tree/main/diva-2.9.13-hesperos) and execute DIVA by double-clicking on the provided *diva.exe* file.
 DIVA will take a moment to load as it allocates memory (roughly 20–30 seconds).

-> Launch SteamVR before the DIVA software if you want to use the VR environment.
+> Launch SteamVR (and Oculus app) before the DIVA software if you want to use the VR environment.
   {: .prompt-warning }